MarcinOrlowski/laravel-api-response-builder/README.md

     {
         protected static function buildResponse($code, $message, $data = null) {
-            // tell ResponseBuilder to do all the dirty job first
+            // tell ResponseBuilder to do all the heavy lifting first
             $response = parent::buildResponse($code, $message, $data);

             // then do all the tweaks you need